PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 `max_abs=0.000102996826171875`; no duplicate inference was run because the executed TFLite is unchanged.

+The channelwise broadcast-constant extraction used `FastestDet.onnx` as its strictly sequential zero-owner artifact control.
+Its five runtime results are all zero before and after extraction.
+The post conversion completed in 0.815 seconds and recorded process-tree SWAP zero.
+The pre/post float32, float16, tensor-correspondence, schema, and generated-schema artifacts are byte- identical.
+Their SHA-256 values remain respectively `3bdbec5d7ad81f98cf7890fbf1a98570ebeb1a4a5c19883aca23733b31e1573b`, `a14bad05eba99dc211a09aa820eb38396329b98168a2d4b20e463eb64deab617`, `2bd03e9e775b4dede0310813cf36e2efc3ad9d0635ce0c5797895fe18d7fb074`, `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`, and `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.
+The preceding FastestDet accuracy baseline remains `max_abs=1.3113021850585938e-05`; no duplicate inference was run because the executed TFLite artifact is unchanged.
+Positive production ownership is not claimed; the focused synthetic cases are the semantic authority.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a